Semester 1 – Fall

 GYCY113 – Gynecologic Cytology

-This course includes 8 weeks of online study and 6 weeks of residential labs (25 hours per week).
+This course includes 8 weeks of online study including synchronous and asynchronous chats/postings along with 6 weeks of tutorials and labs (25 hours per week) during residential weeks.

 MDCY110 – Molecular Theory

-This course is intended to provide the learner with an introduction and/or review of foundational knowledge that will be built on as the student progresses through the Diagnostic Cytology program.
-This knowledge will be applied later in the Diagnostic Cytology program and in clinical practice.
+This course provides the learner with an introduction and/or review of foundational knowledge that will be built on as the student progresses through the Diagnostic Cytology program.
+This knowledge is applied later in the Diagnostic Cytology program and in clinical practice.
 The MDCY110 course has two main interrelated subject areas: Immunology and Molecular Diagnostics.

 Immunology topics include: